wp-plugins/mmww/readme.txt

      {credit}              Author.
      {copyright}           Copyright notice if any is included.
      {description}         Narrative description.
-     {tags}                One or more tags, separated by semicolons.
+     {tags}                One or more keyword tags, separated by semicolons.
      {rating}              0 - 5
-     {created_time}        The timestamp describing the time the PNG was made.
+     {created_time}        The timestamp describing the time the PDF was made.
+     {software}            Program used to create PDF.

 = Audio =